 At Jadeite Atelier,every piece of jade that is used in our jewelry is guaranteed to be from origin Myanmar (Burma) and of certifiable jadeite grade in type A. That is 100% natural and free from any form of chemical treatment.
 To ensure that our products are controlled at a high quality and of ethical origins, we source our jade in raw form directly through official channels from Myanmar (Burma).
 Each and every piece of jade that we use is hand cut by ourselves here locally in Hong Kong.

 Ready to see what sort of jade jewelry we have to offer?
 We currently offer 5 different color shades of natural Type A: Empowering Green, Dainty Lavender, Mystic Black, Fresh Green and Ice White.
-Go to our landing page to learn more!
-CLICK HERE
+Lets go see Jade Jewelry now!

 Click HERE to see our Aqua | 水 collection